gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 We are grateful for people who trusted us from the early days.

 Gimlet remains [free to self-host for non-commercial use](/pricing).
-If your company is a long time Gimlet user, just write to us and we are happy to grant a free license to you.
+Plus, if your company is a long time Gimlet user, just write to us and we are happy to grant a free license to you.

 ### OneChart and Capacitor

 We have other open-source components and tools that in some regards are more successful than Gimlet itself: OneChart and Capacitor.

 They remain open-source.
+They fit open-source.

 ![Gimlet Github star histpry](/blog/gimlet-star-history.png)